EZ Canis Majoris: Binary system

+L. W. Ross announced his discovery that the star's brightness varies, in 1961.
 EZ CMa has an apparent visual magnitude which varies between 6.71 and 6.95 over a period of 3.766 days, along with changes in the spectrum.
-It has been proposed that it could be a binary star, with a neutron star as companion that would complete an orbit around the Wolf-Rayet with that period, being it the cause of those variations.
+It has been proposed that it could be a binary star, with a neutron star as companion that would complete an orbit around the Wolf-Rayet with that period, being the cause of those variations.
 The General Catalogue of Variable Stars lists it as a possible cataclysmic variable on this basis.
 It has been argued that the companion does not exist and spectral variations are caused by activity on the star's surface.

 Observations of the light variations over a four-month period from late 2015 to early 2016 confirmed the clear 3.76 day variations.
 This was interpreted as a 3.66 day orbital period with rapid apsidal precession completing a full rotation in about 100 days.
 The orbit is inclined at around 60–74 degrees and there are two eclipses during each orbit.